thejawadali/thejawadali/README.md

 ### Hi there 👋, Nice to see you
 I'm Jawad Ali, full stack software engineer from Pakistan.
 I love to do awesome projects and always enjoy problem-solving.
 I work on both front and back end to develop user friendly apps.
 I also have experience in game developemnt.
 Enthusiastic to learn new things in my free time.

-Skills: REACT JS / VUE JS  / NODE JS  / JAVASCRIPT / TYPESCRIPT / TAILWINDCSS / VUETIFY / FIREBASE
+Skills: REACT JS / VUE JS  / NODE JS  / NEXT JS / NUXT JS JAVASCRIPT / TYPESCRIPT / TAILWINDCSS / VUETIFY / FIREBASE

 - 🌱 I’m currently learning UI/UX